antonioyv502/Digital-Lock-System/README.md

 ## FPGA Implementation

-In this image the FSM transitions to State 1 after receiving the first correct input (3) via onbaord switches.
+In this image the FSM transitions to State 1 after receiving the first correct input (3) via onboard switches.
 The LED output reflects the state change, confirming successful entry of the first digit.
 ![State1](./FPGA_Implementation/Digital_Lock_state1.png)